GOOD NEWS: CRMC’s first COVID-19 rehab patient going home

-FRESNO, Calif (KSEE) – Dozens of Community Regional Medical Center staff gave a standing ovation to patient on Friday during an emotional sendoff.
+FRESNO, Calif (KGPE) – Dozens of Community Regional Medical Center staff gave a standing ovation to patient on Friday during an emotional sendoff.

 Regina Scarbon-Milton, finally got to go home after fighting COVID-19 for a month.
 She warns citizens to take the virus seriously.